Dovey Junction railway station

-The station is in the midst of the large Dyfi National Nature Reserve, near the Cardigan Bay coast.
-There is no settlement here but, contrary to common belief, it is not completely isolated: a 1 km footpath provides passenger access to and from the hamlet of Glandyfi in Ceredigion, and to a main road (the A487).
+The station is in the midst of the Dyfi National Nature Reserve, near the Cardigan Bay coast.
+There is no settlement here but a 1 km footpath provides passenger access to and from the hamlet of Glandyfi in Ceredigion, and to a main road (the A487).

 History

 The station was opened in 1863 as Glandovey Junction.
 It was renamed Dovey Junction in 1904.

-The station has been rebuilt twice in recent years: the original Cambrian Railways buildings were first replaced in the 1970s by a flat-roofed station building.
+The station has been rebuilt twice: the original Cambrian Railways buildings were first replaced in the 1970s by a flat-roofed station building.
 This building was subsequently replaced in the 1990s by a simple bus shelter, having fallen into a state of disrepair and being far larger than required at this remote location.

 The station platforms were raised in 2008 in conjunction with raising of the tracks, to reduce the likelihood of closure of this section of line due to flooding.
 The work was part of a major programme of work on the Cambrian Line, including ERTMS signalling to replace the previous RETB system and an extended (dynamic) passing loop at Welshpool to permit running an hourly service from Shrewsbury-Aberystwyth in the future.

 Dovey Junction is often quoted as a defining feature of the Great Western Railway in Wales: its inheritance of junctions in unlikely and inconvenient locations.
 Other examples are Moat Lane Junction, Talyllyn Junction, Afon Wen and Barmouth Junction (renamed Morfa Mawddach in 1960).

 Services

 Trains call at least every two hours in each direction throughout the day (Mon–Sat), rising to once an hour during the morning and afternoon peaks and into the early evening.
 Platform 2 (east side) is used by services to/from Borth and Aberystwyth and platform 1 (west side) by trains along the coast to Barmouth and Pwllheli.
 Most trains serve both branches, with units joining or dividing at Machynlleth to make a 4-coach set east of there, though some trains (especially on Sundays) run between Birmingham or Shrewsbury and Aberystwyth only (some trains on both branches also start or end at Machynlleth).
+Platform 2 is split into 2a at the north end, alongside a passing loop, used by trains bound for Shrewsbury and Birmingham and 2b at the south end used by services bound for Aberystwyth allowing the branch to have a clock face hourly service at peak times.

-On Sundays, there is a 2-hourly service between Shrewsbury and Aberystwyth all year, plus 3 trains each way in summer to/from Pwllheli but just a single train each way in the winter months.
+On Sundays, there is a 2-hourly service between Shrewsbury and Aberystwyth all year, plus three trains each way in summer to/from Pwllheli but just a single train each way in the winter months.